10,000 Birds Beat Writers

 Paul Lewis reached out to us with some guest posts about birding in Mexico and we liked them so much we invited him to become a beat writer!

 Paul Lewis moved from California to Mexico 36 years ago.
 He lived first in Mexicali, and now in the historic city of Morelia (about halfway between Guadalajara and Mexico City), where he and his wife pastor a small church.
 He is the author of an internationally distributed book in Spanish about family finances and has recorded four albums in Spanish of his own songs.
-But every Monday, he explores the wonderful habitats and birds found within an hour of his house, in sites which go from 3,000 to 10,000 feet of altitude.
+But every Monday, he explores the wonderful habitats and birds found within an hour of his house, in sites that go from 3,000 to 10,000 feet of altitude.

 Angela Minor offered to write for 10,000 Birds despite already having quite a few writing and editing credits to her name.
 (We don’t know why either!)
 She wanted to write about visiting parks and political-based attacks on those parks but “Conservation Politics and Park Destinations” wasn’t quite the catchy title we felt was needed for her beat.
 Fortunately, Angela came up with Park Watch both because she’ll be doing lots of birding in parks and because she will be watching over parks, so to speak.
 It’s perfect!